influxdata/influxdb-client-csharp/Client.Linq/README.md

 ## Time Series

 The InfluxDB uses concept of TimeSeries - a collection of data that shares a measurement, tag set, and bucket.
-If you querying data with Flux you always operate on each time-series.
+You always operate on each time-series, if you querying data with Flux.

 Imagine that you have following data: